-Issue Status Per capita consumption in area of interest Parameter uncertainty in the relationship between energy consumption and body mass (multiple and exponent) Results shown for three relationships.
-Residual variance of species values around the mean curve Not considered Proportion of annual energy requirement obtained during summer feeding season and length of the feeding season Assumed to be triangular distributed Variance in mean body mass (stratified by sex and life stage, e.g. mature/immature) Assumed to be triangular distributed (separately by sex and life stage) Diet composition Variance of average undigested biomass of each main prey group in the forestomach.
-Assumed to be triangular distributed Variance of the mean residence time of each main prey group in the forestomach.
-Not considered Variance of the average energy content per unit biomass of prey by prey type.
-Included in the triangular distribution (but sample size is low for some prey items) Variance of the average body weight of undigested prey items by species Included in the triangular distribution Variance of the relative frequencies of each species by counts of individuals and/or hard parts Not considered Abundance Variance (and possibly covariance) in estimates of abundance (mean number of whales present) Assumed to be triangular distributed in survey season by sub-area and time period, including $g(0)$ variance, and process error. -
+Issue Status Per capita consumption in area of interest Parameter uncertainty in the relationship between energy consumption and body mass (multiple and exponent).
+Residual variance of species values around the mean curve.
+Results shown for three relationships.
+Not considered.
+Proportion of annual energy requirement obtained during summer feeding season and length of the feeding season.
+Assumed to be triangular distributed.
+Variance in mean body mass (stratified by sex and life stage, e.g. mature/immature).
+Assumed to be triangular distributed (separately by sex and life stage).
+Diet composition Variance of average undigested biomass of each main prey group in the forestomach.
+Assumed to be triangular distributed.
+Variance of the mean residence time of each main prey group in the forestomach.
+Not considered.
+Variance of the average energy content per unit biomass of prey by prey type.
+Included in the triangular distribution (but sample size is low for some prey items).
+Variance of the average body weight of undigested prey items by species.
+Included in the triangular distribution.
+Variance of the relative frequencies of each species by counts of individuals and/or hard parts.
+Not considered.
+Abundance Variance (and possibly covariance) in estimates of abundance (mean number of whales present) in survey Assumed to be triangular distributed.